Webinar: From Project to Platform: New Resources on PSDI – Session 3

 • Systematic investigation of repeatability, replicability, reproducibility in flow battery cell testing

-• Phase 1
+• Phase 1 (complete)

 • Nominally identical electrochemical measurements performed

-• Phase 2 (ongoing)
+• Phase 2 (on-going)

 • Phase 2a: reproducibility using participants’ own cells